View this document as: a single page | multiple pages.

 compensating controls

-Alternative controls to the normative controls for the assessed and selected xALs of an organization based on that organization’s mission, risk tolerance, business processes, and risk assessments and considerations for the privacy, usability, and equity of the populations served by the online service.
+Alternative controls to the normative controls for the assessed and selected xALs of an organization based on that organization’s mission, risk tolerance, business processes, risk assessments, and considerations for the privacy, usability, and customer experience of the populations served by the online service.

 controls